-*Scanned buyWays documents dated on or before 12/31/17 can be destroyed (this will be updated monthly as approval to destroy records is received from State Archives).
+*Scanned buyWays documents are good thru 12/31/2023 (this will be updated quarterly as approval to destroy records is received from State Archives).

 Pursuant to University Records Management Document Retention requirements, procurement records are required to be maintained for seven years.
 When using the buyWays eProcurement system, the system itself is the system of record for procurement documentation to include actual purchase requisitions/orders, invoices, receipts, approvals, solicitation documentation, lease agreements, contracts, written determinations, internal notes/references, and all other attached procurement related documentation.
 No other documentation is required to be maintained to meet document retention requirements.
 Departments will not maintain duplicate files of procurement related documentation already captured in buyWays.

 For procurement records received in paper form (a paper invoice is the most likely example), the record must be scanned and attached to the appropriate record in buyWays.
 The user scanning the document is responsible to ensure the scanned image is legible and saved in buyWays, after which point, the paper record can then be stored until approval is given to destroy the document by the State.